Updated: Apr 23

 For a mild case of the blues, a vacation in a sunny place can make February much more bearable.
 In fact, when this post goes live, I will be on a cruise ship with my sister, heading for Central America.
 That, for me, is the ultimate in self-care.
 I will do some judicious sun-bathing, have some family time, and visit places I've never been to before.
 I will also be taking my vitamin D supplements.

 One of the things that people "let go" during the winter blahs is home organization.
 When you come back from that sunny vacation or are ready for spring cleaning, remember that Messy Desk Consulting can help.
-We don't bully you into to throwing away things you love; we just help you find a happy balance that fits your life and your personal style.
-Schedule a free initial coaching session to find out how virtual home organization works.
+We don't bully you into throwing away things you love; we just help you find a happy balance that fits your life and your personal style.
+Email marie.jones@messydeskconsulting to schedule a free initial coaching session and learn more about virtual home organization coaching.